-C2 1 1.
-Early decision: Does your institution offer an early decision plan (an admission plan th at permits stu dents to app ly and be notified of an admission decision well in advance of the regular notification date and t that asks stude ents to comm nit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-Yes 🖾 No
+I. Early decision: Does your institution offer an early decision plan (an admission plan that be notified of an admission decision well in advance of the regular notification date and the at asks stude ents to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ☐ Yes 🖾 No